-The proposed transactions must meet certain criteria, including that the hedges are lower than established risk parameters and that they are the result of a detailed analysis and properly documented.
+The proposed transactions must meet certain criteria, including that the coverages are less than the established risk parameters, that they are the result of a detailed analysis and that they are properly documented.
 Sensitivity analyses and other risk analyses should be performed before the operation is conducted.
-As of December 31, 2023 the company had seven Cross-Currency-Swaps ("CCS"), two floor currency Swaps, two commodities swaps and seventy-three USD/MXN Forwards.
-As of December 31, 2022, the company had two Cross-Currency-Swaps ("CCS") and sixty-nine USD/MXN Forwards.
-As of December 31, 2021, the Company had two CCS and fifty-one USD/MXN Forwards.
+As of December 31, 2024 the Company maintains two floor currency swaps and forty five Forwards.
+As of December 31, 2023 the Company maintains seven Cross-Currency-Swaps ("CCS"), two floor currency Swaps, two commodities swaps and seventy-three USD/MXN Forwards.
+As of December 31, 2022, the Company maintains two Cross-Currency-Swaps ("CCS") and sixty-nine USD/MXN Forwards.